-Strategic Direction Delivery Program 2022-2026 Thriving and safe place to live Program to develop and implement Council's key planning documents.
+Strategic Direction Delivery Program 2022-2026 • Program to develop and implement Council's key planning documents.

 Adoption of the policy will be within existing budget allocations.

 Source of Funds Yes/No Funding (\$) Comment

 Existing budget Yes

 Reserve Funds No

 Developer Contributions (S7.11) No

 External Grants No

 Other No